publiclab/publiclab-archive/notes/MrBumper/02-04-2015/does-leaving-the-dye-on-a-dvd-r-grating-make-any-difference.md

 ---
-title: Does leaving the dye on a DVD-R grating make any difference?
+title: 'Does leaving the dye on a DVD-R grating make any difference?'
 tagnames: spectrometer-design
 author: MrBumper
 path: /notes/MrBumper/02-04-2015/does-leaving-the-dye-on-a-dvd-r-grating-make-any-difference.md